Salvador Dali And The Persistence Of Memory: Meanings Behind the Art

 The olive tree

 One of the clocks is hanging by a broken branch, which might be from an olive tree.
-Because the olive tree is often used as a symbol of wisdom, it can represent a departure from the wisdom of past generations; or it may illustrate the loss of wisdom and memory that people sometimes experience over time.
+Because the olive tree is often used as a symbol of wisdom, it can represent a departure from the wisdom of past generations, or it may illustrate the loss of wisdom and memory that people sometimes experience over time.
 Also, the broken olive branch could be a symbol of war.
 The geopolitical climate of the 1930s was tense, and a second world war was coming shortly.

 The water

 Many people believe that the water in the painting is the ocean, which is considered timeless and steadfast.
 Most things in life change, but some persist regardless of time.
-The steady, changeless nature of the ocean can be contrasted against the fluctuating state of the clocks.
+The steady, changeless nature of the ocean can be contrasted with the fluctuating state of the clocks.

 The “Disintegration of the Persistence of Memory” of Salvador Dali